Skip to main content

 Dr. Anisoara Calinescu

-Anisoara Calinescu is a Senior Lecturer; she joined the Department in 2002.
-She has a DPhil in Engineering Science from the University of Oxford, and a five-year MSc degree in Computer Science from the Technical University of Iasi, Romania.
-Within the department, she has a wide range of teaching responsibilities, including undergraduate and graduate teaching, project supervision, graduate training, and she also helps with admissions interviews and open days.
-Her research interests are multi- and inter-disciplinary, and include modelling and reasoning about complex systems, such as financial markets and supply chains; complexity metrics; and agent-based networks.
-She currently co-supervises two DPhil students.
-She has been the Director of Teaching during 2016-2017, and is also a departmental harassment advisor and mental health champion.
+Associate Professor Anisoara Calinescu joined the department in 2002 and was Director of Teaching in 2016/17.
+Anisoara has a DPhil in Engineering Science from the University of Oxford, and an MSc degree in Computer Science from the Technical University of Iasi, Romania.
+She has a wide range of teaching responsibilities, including undergraduate and graduate teaching, project supervision and graduate training.
+Her research interests include modelling and reasoning about complex systems such as financial markets and supply chains, complexity metrics, and agent-based networks.

 Professor Sadie Creese